rails-girls-summer-of-code/summer-of-code/sponsors/packages.md

 asked to include a slide with all Gold and Platinum sponsors' logos at the beginning of their presentation.

-### Your logo on our Hall of Fame
+### The Hall of Fame

-Starting this year we will list information about each year's instalment on a "Hall of Fame" page: Teams participating, projects completed, success stories to be told.
-This page will also include each year's Platinum and bigger sponsors.
+Platinum (or bigger) sponsor logos for each year are kept on our "Hall of Fame" pages.
+The pages list the teams that participated, projects contributed to, success stories, and any truly special moments from the program.

 ## Sponsorship Guidelines